oracle/coherence-operator/docs/user-guide.md

 The instructions will also include suggestions on how to use JConsole or [VisualVM](https://visualvm.github.io/).
-For the sake of completeness, this use case documents how to use VisualVM to access and manipulate Coherence MBeans when running within Kubernetes.
+For the sake of completeness, this use-case documents how to use VisualVM to access and manipulate Coherence MBeans when running within Kubernetes.

 #### 1. Download the `opendmk_jmxremote_optional_jar` JAR